sukaku-r/raoyipeng.github.io/_pages/about.md

 ## About Me

 I was born and raised in Zhoukou, a city in Henan Province.
-Ever since I was a child, I’ve been drawn to logical thinking—something that naturally led me to fall in love with math.
-I remember even in middle school, I’d often find myself quietly working on math problems during other classes.
-That passion eventually brought me to the School of Mathematics and Statistics at Zhengzhou University, where I started to truly dive into my academic interests—a journey that I’m still happily pursuing today.
+From a young age, I’ve been fascinated by logical thinking — a curiosity that naturally led me to fall in love with mathematics.
+Even in middle school, I often found myself quietly working on math problems during other classes.
+That passion eventually brought me to the School of Mathematics and Statistics at Zhengzhou University, where I began to explore my academic interests more deeply — a journey I’m still wholeheartedly pursuing today.

-I enjoy living at a slower pace.
-Taking a walk after meals has become a daily ritual for me—it helps me clear my head and sort through my thoughts.
-I’m also a casual table tennis player, though I haven’t had much time to play since starting grad school.
-Hopefully, I can pick up the paddle again soon!
+I enjoy living life at a slower, more deliberate pace.
+Taking a walk after meals has become a daily ritual that helps me clear my mind and organize my thoughts.
+I’m also a casual table tennis player, though I haven’t had much time to play since starting graduate school — something I hope to change soon.

 When I’m relaxing, you’ll often find me browsing Bilibili.
-I like following creators who share slices of life, talk about social issues, or just reflect on what gives life meaning.
-It’s a nice way to unwind and see the world through different lenses.
+I enjoy watching creators who share everyday moments, discuss social issues, or reflect on what gives life meaning.
+It’s a refreshing way to unwind and see the world from different perspectives.

 ## Education